-In this NetApp tutorial, I’ll give you an overview of the NetApp platforms that run on the Element operating system, namely SolidFire and NetApp HCI.
+In this NetApp training tutorial, I’ll give you an overview of the NetApp platforms that run on the Element operating system, namely SolidFire and NetApp HCI.
 Scroll down for the video and also text tutorial.

 NetApp Element OS Platform Overview Video Tutorial – SolidFire and NetApp HCI